oddy-boop/Edusync-git/supabase/rls_policies.md

 ---
 ## `attendance_records` Policies

-These policies secure the attendance records table.
-Please **delete all old policies** for `attendance_records` before adding these new ones.
+This single policy secures the attendance records table. **Delete all old policies** for `attendance_records` before adding this one.

 ### Policy 1: `Users can manage and view attendance based on role`
 -   **Policy Name:** `Users can manage and view attendance based on role`